telerik/blazor-docs/components/datepicker/overview.md

 # Date Picker Overview

-The Date Picker component allows the user to choose a date from a visual list (calendar).
-You can control the min and max date the user can select.
+The Date Picker component allows the user to choose a date from a visual list ([calendar]({%slug components/calendar/overview%})) or to type it into a [date input]({%slug components/dateinput/overview%}) that can accept only dates.
+You can control the format shown in the input, the min and max date the user can select, and dates the user cannot select.

 To use a Telerik Date Picker for Blazor: